What is the terrain and geography like in Cambodia?

 Phnom Penh, the capital of Cambodia since the mid-15th century and the country’s largest city, has a population estimated at 1 million.
 The city lies at the confluence of the Mekong River, the Bassac River, and the channel flowing from the Tonle Sap Lake.
 The city consists of four urban districts and three suburban districts.
 Phnom Penh is a sprawling city, with a mix of wide, tree-lined boulevards and narrow dirt roads, large French-colonial houses, apartment buildings, and small thatched-roof wooden dwellings.
 Many recent residents have relocated to the capital from rural provinces, hoping for a better life.
 The infrastructure of Phnom Penh city has improved dramatically in the last few years, but many basic services are still lacking.
 For example, Phnom Penh recently put in modern traffic and pedestrian lights on the newly paved main thoroughfares while secondary city roads remain unpaved and in poor condition with large potholes and piles of garbage challenging the motorist.

 Upon leaving Phnom Penh, the scenery immediately becomes very rural and no other city rivals Phnom Penh in size and infrastructure.
-Cambodia’s second largest city, Battambang (population approximately 200,000), is located about 300 kilometers from the capital to the northwest but travel time generally approaches 6 hours.
-About 4 hours drive to the southwest of Phnom Penh is the port of Sihanoukville on the Gulf of Thailand.
+Cambodia’s second-largest city, Battambang (population of approximately 200,000), is located about 300 kilometers from the capital to the northwest but travel time generally approaches 6 hours.
+About a 4-hour drive to the southwest of Phnom Penh is the port of Sihanoukville on the Gulf of Thailand.
 In the far northeast and several days of difficult driving away lies Ratanakiri province, home to Cambodia’s ethnic minorities.